Chat with us, powered by LiveChat

 Ireland has come on leaps and bounds catering for our vegetarian and vegan friends from far and wide.
 And there are some amazing hidden gems if you know where to look for them (and we definitely know where to look).

-Even if you choose our zest Ireland tours because you enjoy outdoor adventures, you can benefit from our local knowledge as our guides recommend or personally take you to all the best vegan spots.
+Even if you choose our Acticve Ireland tours because you enjoy outdoor adventures, you can benefit from our local knowledge as our guides recommend or personally take you to all the best vegan spots.

 Is Overland Ireland Vegan?